 When it comes to the different types of laundry detergents that are commonly used today it will vary per household which specific type of laundry detergent is best for this environment.
 Some laundry detergents will be DIY detergents that are made at home using various household ingredients, others will consist of conventional laundry detergent that comes in both liquid and powder form, and others will be non-toxic laundry detergent alternatives that will work to clean the fabrics of your clothes/linens without harsh chemical ingredients.
 Each of these laundry detergents will all work through different mechanisms depending on its ingredients and the form (liquid or powder) that it is used in your washing machine.

-Non-toxic Detergent: These non-toxic laundry detergents will be free of harsh and potentially dangerous chemicals within their make-up, proving households with a safer alternative when washing clothing and other fabrics.
+These non-toxic laundry detergents will be free of harsh and potentially dangerous chemicals within their make-up, proving households with a safer alternative when washing clothes and other fabrics.
 These cleaning agents will use alternative ingredients that will provide the same cleaning capabilities with a chemical-free ingredient.

 Natural Laundry Detergent vs Regular

-The differences between natural laundry detergent vs regular detergent will have various dissimilarities that will make these two laundry options different from one another.
+Natural laundry detergent vs. regular detergent will have various dissimilarities that will make these two laundry options differ.
 Natural laundry detergent is classified as a safer, non-toxic cleaning option that will not contain the harsh chemical ingredients like regular laundry detergent contains to provide it with its cleaning capabilities.
 Whereas regular laundry detergent that is in most homes will contain chemicals such as surfactants, dyes, masking agents, etc. These laundry detergents will be hazardous, particularly when it comes to exposure of these chemicals on a person’s skin that can lead to a laundry detergent rash and other skin irritation.

 When it comes to selecting the ideal detergent for you and your family, there are several options to consider such as whether or not you have sensitive skin, allergies, chemical sensitives, etc.